Home » Raising Alpacas » Alpaca Cost and Understanding the True Expense of Care

 Note: Suri alpacas have much less supply than Huacaya alpacas, so these will come at a premium price within the United States.
 The alpaca industry is dominated by Huacaya alpacas, so there is more supply and thus they are not as expensive as Suris.

-While I just covered all the negatives to raising alpacas, there are many benefits.
-And these benefits tie into business plans and the opportunities of obtaining a solid return on investment.
-These include:
+While I just covered all the negatives to raising alpacas, there are many benefits and revenue opportunities.
+These benefits tie into business plans and the opportunities to obtain a solid return on investment.

 • Alpacas live around 20 years, which means your initial investment has many years to pay itself back